+- 115. Eventually, Sergeant Vargas directed Officer Moore to help get the members of Congress out of the House chambers.
+Another USCP officer who was familiar with the Capitol Building took Officer Moore to the inside of the chambers. - 116.
+As they moved toward the chambers through a hallway, Officer Moore heard a gunshot.He had no idea who had fired the gun or whom had been shot. - 117.
+What he heard, at around 2:44 p.m., was the shot that killed Air Force veteran and Trump follower Ashli Babbitt as she attempted to climb through a broken window in a set of locked doors that led to where House members were fleeing.

-- 119. At around 2:44 p.m., Ashli Babbitt, an Air Force veteran and Trump follower, was shot and killed as she attempted to climb through a broken window in a set of locked doors that led to where House members were fleeing. - 120.
-Officer Blassingame was at the Ways and Means room and heard that gunshot upstairs.
-At the time, he did not have any idea who had been shot or had done the shooting.
-He did not know whether it was a singular event or the beginning of something even more dangerous than he had already faced. - 121.
-His reflexive reaction to the gunshot sent him further into "survival mode."
-He rapidly assessed whether it would be necessary to draw guns.
-But even in the face of that reflex, he continued to help protect members of Congress who were sheltering in the Ways and Means room. - 122.
-He remained locked down in the Ways and Means room with members for hours, in a scenario that presented a different threat to his health and safety.
-Officer Blassingame was acutely aware that many in the Ways and Means room were neither masked nor socially distanced from Covid-19 transmission.
-He had no option but to remain in place. - 123.
-By 3:00 p.m., the District of Columbia local government issued a notice of an emergency citywide curfew to begin at 6 p.m. - 124.
+- 118. When Officer Moore heard the gunfire, he instinctively drew his service weapon and was certain he was going to end up in a gun battle.
+But he holstered his gun and continued with renewed urgency to evacuate the House.
+He had the instinct to look at his phone, on which he had been receiving calls and text messages that he could neither answer nor review.
+The only message he saw was from his pastor, which reinforced his resolve to ensure his, his colleagues and the House members' safety. - 119.
+As he ushered members to an internal relocation site, one member said he was feeling chest pain.
+Officer Moore placed him in a rolling desk chair and pushed him down the hallway toward safety. - 120.
+Officer Moore continued to evacuate and help protect members of Congress who were sheltering in the Ways and Means room.
+He remained locked down in the Ways and Means room with members for hours. - 121.
+By 3:00 p.m., the District of Columbia local government issued a notice of an emergency citywide curfew to begin at 6 p.m. - 122.
 Meanwhile, Trump's followers at the Capitol shouted, "We want Trump!"
 They attacked officers with rocks, bottles, fire extinguishers, metal poles, bear spray, and pepper spray.

 Officers reported being "flanked" and "los[ing] the line."
-For hours, officers were forced into hand-to-hand combat to prevent more rioters from entering the Capitol. - 125.
+For hours, officers were forced into hand-to-hand combat to prevent more rioters from entering the Capitol. - 123.
 At 4:17 p.m., Trump tweeted a recorded video directed to his followers as they continued to ransack the Capitol.
 In the video, Trump told the insurrectionists, "I know your pain, I know you're hurt," and repeated his "big lie" about the stolen election that had driven the insurrectionists to the Capitol in the first place.
-He then said to his followers who had invaded the Capitol, assaulted and severely injured police officers, destroyed property, and generally tried to overthrow the Congress as it carried out its duty of certifying a presidential election: "Go home.
+He then said to his followers, who had invaded the Capitol, assaulted and severely injured police officers, destroyed property,

+- and generally tried to overthrow the Congress as it carried out its duty of certifying a presidential election: "Go home.
 We love you.
-You're very special."

-- 126. At around 5:40 p.m., Capitol Police, with reinforcements from the Metropolitan Police and the National Guard, finally were able to begin to clear the Capitol.
+You're very special." - 124.
+At around 5:40 p.m., Capitol Police, with reinforcements from the Metropolitan Police and the National Guard, finally were able to begin to clear the Capitol.
 By that time, 140 police officers were physically hurt, and many more would be emotionally scarred.
-One Capitol police officer suffered a fatal stroke linked to the events of January 6 and two others took their own lives shortly thereafter. - 127.
+One Capitol police officer suffered a fatal stroke linked to the events of January 6 and two others took their own lives shortly thereafter. - 125.
 After the world had just watched the insurrectionists attack police, threaten members of Congress, and destroy property within the Capitol, Trump explained the day's events, once again reiterating his "big lie" and celebrating his followers' actions: